Róbert Fazekas

 Róbert Fazekas (born 18 August 1975 in Szombathely) is a Hungarian discus thrower, who won gold in the 2002 European Championships and silver in the 2003 World Championship.
 He finished first in the 2004 Summer Olympics, but was later disqualified for failing to provide a drug sample, and the gold medal was awarded to Virgilijus Alekna.
-Fazekas ranks seventh in all-time longest discus throw distances with a personal best of 71.70m.
+Fazekas ranks eighth in all-time longest discus throw distances with a personal best of 71.70m.

 2004 Athens - Olympic Games

 After the final, Fazekas provided only 25 millilitres of urine (50 ml short of the minimum amount required), stating he was "in an unstable psychological state and feeling unwell".
 Observers from the International Olympic Committee warned that this would constitute a doping infraction and advised that he could go with them to the clinic at the Olympic Village, where he could provide a further sample.
 Fazekas refused the offer.
 A delegation in his defence stated that he was a deeply religious person who frequently had difficulty producing a sample when under observation.
 The IOC rejected this and disqualified him from the Olympics.